Gardner Syndrome Treatment & Management

 Complications can be divided into (1) direct colonic effects and (2) extracolonic manifestations.

-The complications secondary to hundreds, if not thousands, of polyps lining the colon include hemorrhage, obstruction, perforation (if an undetected cancer ensues), and, uniformly, cancer (if prophylactic colectomy is not performed).[8]
+Complications secondary to hundreds, if not thousands, of polyps lining the colon include the following:

 Long-term morbidity and mortality are strongly related to the occurrence of mesenteric tumors and ampullary duodenal polyps.
-Early detection of these using CT scanning, OGD, pouchoscopy may allow control of these by medical therapy, endoscopy, and limited surgical procedures.
+Early detection of these by means of computed tomography (CT), esophagogastroduodenoscopy (EGD), or pouchoscopy may allow control of these through medical therapy, endoscopy, and limited surgical procedures.

 Dental abnormalities